PlotoZypresse/twix/README.md

-Here's the updated README that reflects the current functionality with multiple operation modes:

 # twix

 A command-line duplicate image finder written in Go. twix uses both cryptographic hashing and perceptual hashing to find exact duplicates and visually similar images in your directories.